citp/privacy-policy-historical/g/gi/gis/gistexpress.com.md

-> *The following text is extracted and transformed from the gistexpress.com privacy policy that was archived on 2012-11-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121122231453id_/http%3A//www.gistexpress.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gistexpress.com privacy policy that was archived on 2013-05-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130524060656id_/http%3A//www.gistexpress.com/privacy) for the most accurate reproduction.*

-# Privacy « Gist Express
+# Gist Express – Privacy

 **Privacy Policy**